 Pro-tip: Make sure you test the equipment beforehand.
 The lyrics and the microphone need to be fully functional for this team bonding activity to work well.

-8. Lama Hiking
+8. Llama Hiking

 10. Cocktail Mixing Course